huntabyte/bits-ui/sites/docs/content/components/accordion.md

 ## Svelte Transitions

-You can use the `forceMount` prop on the `Accordion.Content` component to forcefully mount the content regardless of whether the accordion item is open or closed.
-This is useful when you want more control over the transitions when the accordion item opens and closes using something like [Svelte Transitions](https://svelte.dev/docs/svelte-transition).

-The `open` snippet prop can be used for conditional rendering of the content based on whether the accordion item is open or closed.
+The Accordion component can be enhanced with Svelte's built-in transition effects or other animation libraries.

+### Using `forceMount` and `child` Snippets

+To apply Svelte transitions to Accordion components, use the `forceMount` prop in combination with the `child` snippet.
+This approach gives you full control over the mounting behavior and animation of the `Accordion.Content`.

 ```svelte
 <Accordion.Content forceMount={true}>